yocontra/node-gdal-next/README.md

 Support for `worker_threads` is planned but it is not a priority project

-### Breaking Changes relative to node-gdal

-- With PROJ 6+, the order of coordinates for EPSG geographic coordinate reference systems is latitude first, longitude second.
-If you don't want to make large code changes, you can replace code like `gdal.SpatialReference.fromEPSG(4326)` with `gdal.SpatialReference.fromProj4('+init=epsg:4326')`

-### Breaking Changes relative to node-gdal-next

-- Starting from 3.2, `gdal.Geometry.fromGeoJson` now throws an `Error` on error instead of simply returning a null geometry

 ## Installation

 Pre-built binaries are provided for most recent Linux distributions, Windows 64 bit and OS X 10.15: